 - Add noindex meta tag to Tags, Categories, Authors and any such page which doesn’t add value.

 Specially if you are tired of URL parameters and such useless link which is getting indexed in Google due to non-canonical tag, you should grab this .htaccess code for clean WordPress URL.

 User behavior on your site is one major factor for search engine ranking now.
-Bounce rate, time on site are some factors which plays a major role here.
+Bounce rate, time on site are some factors that play a significant role here.
 If your site is cluttered with news from different niche, your site might have bounce rate.
-Also, no. of page views/visit is like 1 or 1.5, you really need to work hard on your site design, content and architect.
-As, on an average as user is reading your post and jumping away.
-User might be leaving your blog instantly because of some of this factor: low-quality content, irrelevant page, too many ads, difficult to read or slow load time.
+Also, no. of page views/visit is like 1 or 1.5; you need to work hard on your site design, content and architect.
+As, on an average as a user is reading your post and jumping away.
+The user might be leaving your blog instantly because of some of this factor: low-quality content, irrelevant page, too many ads, difficult to read or slow load time.
 Your target should be lower down the bounce rate and increase the no. of page views/visit.

 Thin or low quality content

-If you have been writing all news post with no insight or little insight, your domain might be on the verge of Google panda penalty.
+If you have been writing all news post with no insight or little insight, your domain might be on the verge of Google Panda penalty.
 There is no exact definition of Thin content, but here I’m going to give you a quick task, which will help you to understand the difference.
-Go to Google.com and search for “How to write SEO optimized content” and analyze the first 5 results.
-Rate all the 5 pages in the scale of 10 and once done, analyze why you rated someone higher and why lower.
-Obviously, all these 5 results are quality content but at the same time, you rated differently to all 5 of them.
+Go to Google.com and search for “How to write SEO optimized content” and analyze the first five results.
+Rate all the five pages on the scale of 10 and once done, analyze why you rated someone higher and why lower.
+Obviously, all these five results are quality content but at the same time, you measured differently to all 5 of them.
 If you find an answer to this, you are on the right track and now read on.